Central Norwalk: Wall Street

 On Jun 15, 2005 the city of Norwalk granted the Poko development company rights to a 6.3 acre site in Central Norwalk.
 The Poko company has unveiled plans to build condominiums and townhomes near the intersections of Wall Street, Belden Avenue, West Avenue, and Isaacs Street; with the development to be called "Wall Street Place" with initial occupancy expected in 2009.

 Norwalk Town Green

 Central Norwalk's parks include the Norwalk Town Green, also known as Norwalk Green or simply the Green.
 A common area until 1851, the Green is now a park owned and maintained by Norwalk's First Taxing District.
 It features a gazebo, which serves as a bandstand for outdoor concerts; and a historic cannon that was forged in 1881 at Bourges, France, fired at the Battle of Verdun in 1916, and afterward donated by the French government to Norwalk.
 In 2018, Norwalk's Mulvoy-Tarlov-Aquino Veterans of Foreign Wars Post 603 donated $20,000 for perpetual care and maintenance of the cannon.
 Surrounding the granite base beneath the cannon are plaques listing local veterans’ names.

+The Green is at the center of the Norwalk Green Historic District which was listed on the National Register of Historic Places in 1987.